 Book launch: The Politics of Borders/Practising EU Policy/American Hegemony and the Rise of Emerging Powers

 - Spanish stairs

 The Leiden University Centre for International Relations cordially invites you to a joint book launch.
 Matthew Longo (Institute of Political Science) will introduce his latest work about the Politics of Borders; Beatrix Campbell (Leiden University College) will address the practice of EU Foreign Policy towards its Eastern neighbours and Russia; Salvador Santino Fulo Regilme (Institute for History) will talk about the suggested decline of US leadership and the rise of other global powers.
-The three authors will do so in a conversation with Isabelle Duijvesteijn (Institute of History) and the audience.
+The three authors will do so in a conversation with Isabelle Duyvesteyn (Institute of History) and the audience.